odility/Wafi-devops-interview/readme.md

-DevOps Assessment Test
+# DevOps Assessment Test

 **Assignment: Setting up GKE and Deploying an Application**

 **Objective:**

-Your task is to demonstrate your proficiency in DevOps practices by setting up Google Kubernetes Engine (GKE) and deploying an application using Terraform, GitHub Actions, Argocd  and Python.
+Your task is to demonstrate your proficiency in DevOps practices by setting up Google Kubernetes Engine (GKE) and deploying an application using Terraform, GitHub Actions, Argocd,  and Python.

+New customers are eligible for $300 in credits from Google Cloud Platform (GCP).
+You can leverage this credit for the purpose of this assessment.

 **Task 1: Infrastructure Provisioning with Terraform**